Hoshtoo/hosh.zip/index.md

 My name is Hoshtoo, also known as Stew, and I am a Cybersecurity and Computer Science Dual Major at the University of North Georgia with a Minor in Intelligence and a 4.0 GPA.

-I graduated High School with my Associate's degree in Computer Science in Spring 2024, and have been attending UNG since.
+I graduated High School with my Associate's degree in Computer Science in Spring 2024 and have been attending UNG since.
 I am currently the Red Team Captain for the CyberHawks at UNG and compete with the Blue Team as well.
-I have also served as the Operations Lead for the CyberHawks, and been an active participant in the Cyber Specialty Unit at UNG as a student presenter and coach.
+I have also served as the Operations Lead for the CyberHawks and been an active participant in the Cyber Specialty Unit at UNG as a student presenter and coach.

 I am the rank of Pro Hacker on HackTheBox and hold certifications such as the GIAC Experienced Incident Handler, GIAC Certified Incident Handler, GIAC Security Essentials, GIAC Foundational Cybersecurity Technologies, CompTIA Security+, and plenty more.